SidharthK2/SidharthK2/README.md

 - 👋 Hi, I’m Sidharth
-- 👀 I’m interested in computer vision, NLP and MLOps.
+- 👀 I’m interested in Blockchain Development and web3.
-- 🌱 I’m currently working on Computer vision.
+- 🌱 I’m currently working on Computer vision and Deep Learning.
-- 💞️ I’m looking to contribute to open source Machine Learning projects.
+- 💞️ I’m looking to contribute to open source.
 - 📫 How to reach me at sidharthkapoor.100@gmail.com